 Medical Aid Chronic Condition Rip-Offs

 There are about 300 of these.
 About 270 of these, if left untreated, would adversely affect your life.
 All medical emergencies are also included in the PMBS.
-There are also 26 common chronic conditions included in the PMBs and it is for these that medical aids are particularly fond of refusing to pay for.
+There are also 26 common chronic conditions in the PMBs and it is for these that medical aids are particularly fond of refusing to pay for.

 Actually all medical schemes are obliged to cover the costs of diagnosis, treatment and care of all PMBs, with no co-payments from the patient – and expenses may not be paid from your medical savings account.